-- 1. National percentile scores on the Iowa Tests in the area of math. - 2.
+- 1. Iowa Tests in the area of math. - 2.
 Students' cognitive ability scores based on their CogAt tests. - 3.
 Teacher evaluation: Home room teachers will complete a rubric which evaluates the student's attitude, work habits, attendance, etc. - 4.
 Students' fourth grade math scores from the first three quarters are considered.
 Students with grades of A- or better all three quarters will be considered.